jesseloudon/jesseloudon.github.io/_pages/About.markdown

     alt: "Citrix Certified Administrator XenApp"
     title: "Citrix Certified Administrator XenApp"
 ---
-Hello, I'm Jesse.

-I'm a Lead Consultant at [Telstra Purple][telstrapurple] and blogger at [jloudon.com][jloudon] and [purple.telstra.com.au][purple]
+Hello, I'm Jesse (aka just another Azure guy).
+I live in the Land Down Under.

+I'm currently a Lead Consultant at [Telstra Purple][telstrapurple] where I specialise in Azure and DevOps initiatives.
+I'm excited to share ideas with the community and enable developers to do more with code.
+In my spare time you can find me pushing new code to GitHub, or blogging about pushing new code to GitHub 😀

-My passion is working with customers to envision, design, and implement solutions which solve key business problems & transform underlying processes with technology.
+My passion is working with others to envision, design, and implement solutions which solve key problems.
+This means I generally enjoy automating repeatable tasks into a coded package which can be run by anyone or anything.

-I enjoy pursing hands-on technical experience with bleeding edge concepts and love architecting and deploying cloud-native solutions.

 It may help you to know I'm also a dad, husband, middle child, pc gamer, footballer, table tennis player, and coffee drinker.

-If you have benefited from my work, or would love to show your support, please consider sponsoring me - this helps by allowing me to dedicate more time to open source content creation and projects.
+If you have benefited from my work and would love to show your support, please consider sponsoring me.
+This helps by allowing me to dedicate more time to open source content creation and projects.

 <iframe src="https://github.com/sponsors/jesseloudon/button" title="Sponsor jesseloudon" height="35" width="116" style="border: 0;"></iframe>